ccoulombe/cq-intro-python/solutions/04-lists.md

 odds.reverse()
 print(odds)
 ```
-Or we could use the buit-in function `sorted`.
+Or we could use the built-in function `sorted`.
 In this case, the original data structure is not touched, a copy is returned.
 ```python
 sorted_odds = sorted(odds)
 print(sorted_odds)